5ecret5tar/coding-challenges/README.md

 Feel free to use any languages, frameworks and platforms you'd like.
 We think great developers can pick up any unfamiliar tools as/when needed, and it's not a requirement that you use a particular stack.
 That said, we'd be especially interested in solutions built in part with modern JavaScript frameworks (e.g. Angular or React for the front end and Node.js for the backend).
 If you're familiar with these already (or have been wanting to learn), you might want to take this opportunity to show us what you've got! :)

 #### Time Limit
-Estimated time to complete the basic requirements is about ~4 hours.
+Estimated time to complete the basic requirements is ~4 hours.
 Submissions should be received within 1 week from the date you received the challenge description.

 #### Review
 When reviewing your submission, we'll be looking at the following: